 - Tips for preparing and presenting effective lectures, creative ideas for organizing workshops, and insightful guidelines for leading small-group discussions

 - New approaches to continuing professional development

-A part of ACP's Teaching Medicine Series, this title is available individually or as a part of the complete six-book set.
+A part of ACP's Teaching Medicine Series, this title is available individually or as a part of the complete seven-book set.

 - 141 pp., April 2010, softcover